Affiliate links on Android Authority may earn us a commission. Learn more.

 - One UI 4.0 (Android 12): November 2021

-Samsung officially released One UI 7 on December 5, 2024, marking the end of a rather long anticipatory period since Android 15’s official launch.
+Samsung officially released the beta version of One UI 7 on December 5, 2024, marking the end of a rather long anticipatory period since Android 15’s official launch.
 This is when the One UI 7 beta program began for the Galaxy S24 series.

 Samsung finally released the One UI 7 stable update with the launch of the Galaxy S25 series.
-Unfortunately, the company still hasn’t shared plans about a wider rollout to older flagships and other phones.
-All the company said during the S25 launch was this:
+Unfortunately, the company didn’t immediately share details about a wider rollout to older devices.
+That changed in March 2025, when the company announced an April 7 launch date for many countries but an April 10 date for the US (and a few other markets).
+True to the announcement, the stable One UI 7 was released on April 7.

 Was there a One UI 7 beta?